Tzachi Zach

 Background

-Tzachi Zach joined the department of Accounting and Management Information Systems in 2008.
-Tzachi arrived from Washington University in St. Louis, where he spent six years.
-He has a PhD in Business Administration (Accounting) from the Simon School of Business at the University of Rochester.
-Tzachi grew up in Israel, where he obtained his B.A. and M.A from Tel Aviv University.
+Tzachi Zach is a Professor of Accounting at the Fisher College of Business, Ohio State University, and has been the department chair since August 2025.
+He has also served as the Academic Director of the Master of Accounting (MAcc) Program.
+Before coming to Ohio State, Tzachi was an Assistant Professor of Accounting at Washington University in St. Louis, where he spent six years.
+He holds a PhD in Business Administration (Accounting) from the Simon School of Business at the University of Rochester and obtained his B.A. and M.A. from Tel Aviv University in Israel.

 Tzachi's teaching interests are in financial accounting.
-At Fisher, Tzachi teaches the introductory financial accounting course in the Honors Program.
-In addition, Tzachi teaches Accounting Policy & Research in the Master of Accounting (MACC) program.
-This is a unique course that introduces students to academic accounting research.
-At Fisher, Tzachi won the 2011 Undergraduate Teaching Award.
-At Washington University, Tzachi won two Reid Teaching Awards and was also granted the Reid Chair by senior faculty for his excellence in teaching.
+At Fisher, he has been teaching in the Accounting Honors Program, most recently the Intermediate Accounting II class.
+In addition, Tzachi teaches Accounting Policy & Research in the Master of Accounting (MAcc) program, a unique course that introduces students to academic accounting research.
+He has won several teaching awards at both Washington University in Saint Louis and Ohio State University.

 AWARDS